 When you see commercials for the little blue pill, they usually feature older men—white hair, wrinkled skin and all.
 Though erectile dysfunction is certainly common among older men, it can affect men of any age.
 To give you an example, consider the results of The Massachusetts Male Aging Study:

-To view the issue from another angle, consider new data which suggests that a majority of Viagra users are young men.
+To view the issue from another angle, consider new data that suggests that a majority of Viagra users are young men.
 Between its release in 1998 and 2002, use of Viagra jumped by 312 percent among men between the ages of 18 and forty-five.
 There was also a 216 percent increase among men between 45 and fifty-five.
 The fact that so many young men are using Viagra might suggest a high prevalence of ED among the younger generation.
 There is some evidence to suggest, however, that many younger men who use Viagra do so recreationally, so you must take this data with a grain of salt.

 So, do you need to worry about erectile dysfunction if you are starting to get older?
 According to research conducted at Johns Hopkins, only four percent of men over 50 and 17 percent in their 60s are totally incapable of achieving an erection.
 These statistics are promising because it means that even if you do develop erectile issues as you get older, the likelihood of complete erectile dysfunction is fairly low.
 You do need to consider other risk factors besides age, however.
 Keep reading to learn more.